jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-03.md

 "Sure."

-"Whatever's complicated between you and Price?
+"Whatever's complicated between you and Hayes?
 It's only as complicated as you make it.
 Yeah, he's leaving.
 Yeah, his parents are controlling.
 But you're both smart enough to figure it out if you actually try."
 He pushes off the railing.
 "Don't waste time being noble when you could just be honest."

 It's almost exactly what Maya said.